vladimirantigua/Certificates/README.md

 # Certifications

+## Data
+- Splunk 7.x Fundamentals Part 1
+  - This course teaches you how to search and navigate in Splunk, use fields, get statistics from your data, create reports, dashboards, lookups, and alerts.
+- Splunk 7.x Fundamentals Part 2
+  - This course focuses on searching and reporting commands as well as on the creation of knowledge objects.
+Major topics include using transforming commands and visualization,

 ## Google Cloud
 Completed 10 Weeks of Google Cloud Engineers Bootcamps via Coursera with Mentoring from Current Google Cloud Engineers Employees: